 - Milk - This recipe calls for buttermilk because it gives you that classic tangy flavor of a good ranch.
 In a pinch, this can be replaced with regular milk and a very small splash of vinegar.

 - Sour cream - Sour cream makes this recipe tangy and gives it a thick texture.
-Plain Greek yogurt is a good alternative.
+Plain Greek yogurt is a good alternative and will still make a creamy dressing.

 - Mayo - Mayo tempers the sour ingredients to balance out the flavor of the dressing.
 For this reason, I do not recommend swapping out this ingredient.